 The Tax Supervising and Conservation Commission is an independent, impartial panel of citizen volunteers established to monitor the financial affairs of local governments in the county.
 The Oregon Legislature created the Commission in 1919 (Chapter 375), with the first Commission being organized in 1921.
 Prior to that time, the Legislature controlled local governments’ budgets.

-The Commission has jurisdiction over all local governments that are required to follow local budget law and which have more real market value within Multnomah County than in any other county.
+The Commission has jurisdiction over all local governments in the County that are required to follow local budget law and which have more real market value within Multnomah County than in any other county.
 Those with a population under 200,000 may opt out from the commission’s jurisdiction.
-The Commission presently oversees 28 municipal corporations, including Oregon’s largest: county, city, school district, community college, education service district, port, mass transit district, regional government, and urban renewal agency.
-In total, these 28 entities employ 25,571 full time equivalent positions (FTE) and have budgets totaling nearly $10.712 billion.
+Thirty of the 42 taxing districts in Multnomah County are TSCC members.
+They include Oregon’s largest county, city, school district, community college, education service district, port, mass transit district, regional government, and urban renewal agency.
+In total, these 30 entities employ 27,100 full time equivalent positions (FTE) and have 2018-19 budgets totaling $14.6 billion.

 The commission annually serves the taxpayers by providing an extensive review of the budgets of the local governments within its jurisdiction.
 The reviews are both procedural and substantive in nature.
 Procedural checks establish compliance with the various laws governing local finance, particularly local budget law.
 They include such steps as verifying that the approved tax levies are within the constitutional limits and substantiated by budgets, ensuring that public notice requirements have been met, and validating that financial information is included in adequate detail.
 A substantive review of program content, the reasonableness of estimates and coordination of financial planning among various units is also performed.
 All budgets must be reviewed by the commission prior to adoption by the governing body.
 The commission certifies whether it has any objections or recommendations to make with respect to the budget and requires a response by the governing body.
 These types of review and the certification process distinguish TSCC from other regulatory bodies, such as the Oregon Department of Revenue or the county assessor, which do not receive copies of the budget documents.